-Conclusion The integrated model is promising as it reported relatively fewer patient pathways and shorter delays than the dispensary model.
+The authors concluded that the integrated model is promising as it reported relatively fewer patient pathways and shorter delays than the dispensary model.
 However, the integrated model did not reduce patient out-of-pocket costs.

 Wei XiaoLin; Jia Yin; Zou GuanYang; Walley, J.; Zhong JieMign; Chen SongHua; Qiang Sun; Wang XiaoMing.
 Patient care pathways under the model of integrating tuberculosis service with general hospitals in China.
 Tropical Medicine and International Health (2013) 18 (11) 1392-1399.
 [DOI: 10.1111/tmi.12197]